Hodl10-AG/CBUS-Cardano-Pool-cryptobus.fm/README.md

 4. Greater transparency: Decentralized systems can provide greater transparency, as they often rely on open, transparent protocols and processes.
 This can help to build trust and confidence in the system.

 Overall, decentralization can be a positive force in many ways, as it has the potential to improve the security, resilience, and fairness of a wide range of systems and technologies.

+Georedundant:

+Georedundancy refers to the concept of having multiple copies of data or systems located in different geographical locations.
+This is often done as a way to ensure that the data or systems are available and accessible even in the event of a disaster or other problem at one of the locations.

+Georedundancy can be used in a variety of contexts, including disaster recovery, business continuity, and data backup and recovery.
+For example, a company may have a primary data center located in one city and a secondary, or "disaster recovery," data center located in a different city.
+If the primary data center experiences a problem such as a power outage or a natural disaster, the secondary data center can take over and keep the company's systems running without disruption.

+Georedundancy can also be used to improve the performance and reliability of systems by distributing the workload across multiple locations.
+This can be particularly important for companies that have a global customer base and need to ensure that their systems are always available and responsive.

+In general, georedundancy is an important aspect of modern data management and is used to ensure the availability and reliability of systems and data in a variety of contexts.